NATALIAGR/Twitter_location_mention_detection/README.md

 DATA:
 '---.csv'
- These are the main functions I created to develop an early warning system pipeline based on social media channels from the company interested.
+ These are the main modules I created to develop an early warning system pipeline based on social media channels from the company interested.
- These functions were created analyzing historical twitter data.
+ These modules were created analyzing historical twitter data.

-SCRIPTS content:
+a) Clean twitters to prepare the text for location information detection.

-1) Twiter_incident_locationExtraction
+  To extract location information in 3 different ways:
-a)This module loads twitter data (csv format) to extract location information in 3 different ways. b)It geocodes locations found and concatenates long-lat for each source into the dataframe. c)Saves the final dataframe for later usage d)Computes the level of ocnfidence for each location geocoded according to the consistency of the data.
+b) Find 'street' (lane, avenue) mentions using regex

-         Modules created and imported in this script:
+c) Find post code mentions using the regex for UK postcode format.
+This module has an extra function to standirize postcodes: by correcting 'missing space' typo.

-        clean_tweet.py
+d) Apply neural network package spaCy. https://spacy.io/usage/spacy-101 d)It geocodes locations found and concatenates long-lat for each source into the dataframe.

-        find_street_mention.py
+         Modules created:

-        find_postcode_mention.py
+        a) clean_tweet.py
-        find_ner_mention.py
+        b) find_street_mention.py
-        geocode_tweet_location.py
+        c) find_postcode_mention.py
-        label_tweets_confidence level.py
+        d) find_ner_mention.py

-2) Plot_Coordinates_withLabelling.
-It loads the final dtaaframe with all location and geocded information and plot it into a map of the area with the colors related to the level of confidence
+        e) geocode_tweet_location.py